 I read a book on how children learn by John Holt and another book about what we lose in mass schooling, written by an award winning New York school teacher.
 This man John Tyler Gatto taught for 30 plus years before he wrote this book and it got my attention.
 These books allowed me to make sense of my own childhood and adolescents.
 I struggled in school and hated every second of grade school.
 At the age of 16, I finally entered an alternative school with about 80 students.
 I could arrive any time between 7:30 a.m. and 9:30 a.m.and I could work in any class room I was comfortable in.
 I could even do my studies outside!
 I went from D's to A's in 11 months and graduated with the Spirit Award.
 An award given to the most inspiring student who is an example of what they hope all students will transform into.
 This school allowed me to understand that I was not an idiot but rather that the mainstream school could not support my learning style.
 These books allowed me to understand that I was not just a weird, isolated incident in this school system and that actually the school system is what has become quite dysfunctional.
 My son is already showing signs of not being able to "fit in" to run of the mill "here is what you are going to learn" schooling.
 Nope, my kid needs to learn at his own pace and his learning content has to be spontaneous and based off of his own curiosity.
 I had such a transformative experience during my last years of high school in that alternative school.
 I still miss the teachers there and call them from time to time.
 My love for learning was born at that school.
 I can only imaging what my childhood would have been like if I would have had more options prior to high school.
+After I came to all of this understanding there was no way I could not home school my son.
+We are just going to have to make the best of it.
+Actually, I am already enjoying taking my son on field trips and making the world our classroom.
+I am grateful that I do not have to stick my son in the "one size fits all box."
+I hope he thrives and loves learning for his entire life.
+I suggest these reads to anyone.
+Even if you do not have kids or if you totally dig mainstream school, you may learn a lot about yourself and how humans learn in general.
+I know home school is not for everyone but a joy for learning is and today we have many more options on how we can find pleasure in learning.

 Enjoy!